 Before you head up to the trail head, make sure you leave your parking receipt in view on your dashboard.
 A quick run inside the building for a bathroom break and don’t forget to grab a map before you start the next part of your adventure!

 Cross the street and to see the chasm entrance up on the other side as well as a covered area with more picnic tables.
 Now you’re at chasm entrance.

-There is a sign that says no eating or drinking in the chasm but I have brought a bottle of water without incident.
-It is a hike and either yourself or your kids may want a drink.
-It would be an absolute miserable time, if I was caught without water for my boys.
-Be sure to carry any empty bottles or trash you bring in, out with you.
+There is a sign that says no eating or drinking in the chasm, but I have brought a bottle of water without incident.
+It is a hike and kids may want a drink.
+It would be an absolute miserable time, if I was caught without water for them.
+Please be sure to carry any empty bottles or trash you bring in, out with you.

 At the entrance you will now start to realize what a rock-climbing star you are about to become!
-I am far from being as nimble as my kids, yet I am able to make it through with lots of slow careful steps and I’m not afraid to say it, sitting on my butt and scooting down.
-My kids ,on the other hand are jumping rock to rock and while they wait for me often asked if they could climb up various sections.
+I am far from being as nimble as my kids, yet I am able to make it through with lots of slow, careful steps and I’m not afraid to say it, sitting on my butt and scooting down.

-Bring the kids small flashlights (think dollar store!) or head lamps for them to wear so they can explore all the nooks and crannies of the chasm.
+Bring the kids small flashlights or headlamps for them to wear so they can explore all the nooks and crannies of the chasm.

 Another fun idea, is to let them take pose on the rocks for silly pictures or find a walking stick to play with as they go.